1,000+ Opportunities

 Search similar grants →Extracted from the official opportunity page/RFP to help you evaluate fit faster.

-***Project is pending an award from the USFWS.
+This notice is a helpful reference for understanding future opportunities.
 For questions about the BIG Program contact NCBIG@deq. nc.

 Water Resources Development Grant Program is a competitive grant from the North Carolina Department of Environmental Quality funding water infrastructure, stream restoration, and coastal storm damage mitigation projects across the state.
 The program operates on an annual spring application cycle, with the current 2026 cycle closing on June 30, 2026.
 Eligible applicants include state and local government entities as well as organizations participating in NRCS-EQIP stream restoration projects.
 Award amounts are not specified in advance and vary based on project scope and available funding each cycle.